-Give your health care providers as much information as you can about your present health, past illnesses, any allergies and any other relevant details.
+Give your health care

+providers as much

+information as you can about

+your present health,

+past illnesses, any allergies

+and any other relevant details.
-agreed treatment plan, and conscientiously comply with the instructions given.

-Show consideration for the rights of other patients and health care providers, by following the hospital rules concerning patient conduct.
+Follow the prescribed and agreed treatment plan, and conscientiously comply with the instructions given. the rights of other patients and health care providers, by following the hospital rules concerning patient conduct.